AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/install.md

 ## Prerequisites

-To install the [!DNL Upgrade Compatibility Tool], you must install the necessary prerequisites:
+To install the [!DNL Upgrade Compatibility Tool], you must install the necessary prerequisites.

-*  Adobe Commerce access keys
-*  Composer
-*  Node.js

 See [prerequisites](../upgrade-compatibility-tool/prerequisites.md) for more information.